amouro/drupalden_iwakuni_2023/section-3.md

 </div>

 <!--
-How do we type, what's CJK keyboards look like?
+So, How do we type, what's CJK keyboards look like?

 From left to right, we see two Traditional Chinese keyboards.
 And there are two Korean keyboard layout and two Japanese layout on in mobile with a "3 by 3" grid or a comapct keyboard layout which has the 50 essential sound characters.